Eugene-Usachev/fst/README.md

 # fst

-fst is a high-performance, low-memory library for generating and parsing Fast Signed Tokens (FST).
+fst is a high-performance, low-memory library for generating and parsing Fast Signed Token (FST).
 FST provides an alternative to JSON-based tokens and allows you to store any information that can be represented as `[]byte`.
 You can use FST for the same purposes as JWT.